mphelps1978/node-api1-guided/notes.md

 ## Features

-- client wants to view a list of hubs
+- client wants to view a list of hubs GET /api/hubs
-- client wants to add a hub
+- client wants to add a hub POST /api/hubs
-- client wants to remove a hub
+- client wants to remove a hub DELETE /api/hubs/:id
-- client wants to update a hub
+- client wants to update a hub PUT /api/hubs/:id